chromium/chromium/chrome/browser/vr/test/xr_browser_tests.md

 Small snippets of runtime-specific code are acceptable, but if it affects readability significantly, the tests should probably remain separate.

-Most tests simply use the standard `WebXrVrOpenXrBrowserTest` and `WebXrVrWmrBrowserTest` classes.
+Most tests simply use the standard `WebXrVrOpenXrBrowserTest` class.
 In this case, you can instead use the `WEBXR_VR_ALL_RUNTIMES_BROWSER_TEST_F` macro, which only needs to take the test name, further cutting down on boilerplate code.

 You can also use `WEBXR_VR_ALL_RUNTIMES_PLUS_INCOGNITO_BROWSER_TEST_F` if you want the same functionality as `WEBXR_VR_ALL_RUNTIMES_BROWSER_TEST_F`, but